stringparser/parth/readme.md

 _return_
   - `regex` object with properties below
-    - url: if any, the url contained within the path
     - path: the input path sanitized
     - argv: normalized path vector
-    - depth: length of `argv`
+    - def: number of default regexes used to set
+    - cust: number of custom regexes parsed for set

-`path` can contain parameters in the form
+`path` can contain any number of parameters(regexes) in the form
 ```js
  :param-label(\\regexp(?:here))
 ```
-That is, parameters should start with a colon.
 Any string matching the regular expression below qualifies as a parameter

 ````js
 util.paramRE = /(^|\W)\:([^()?#\.\/ ]+)(\(+[^ ]*\)+)?/g;